 Instead, Trudeau anticipated a very legitimate concern.
 He said, “this is not an endorsement of moral relativism or a declaration that all points of view are equally valid.”
 Without clarity, however, this is merely lip service.
 Academic institutions are knee-deep in moral relativism.
 And why is that so dangerous?
 Because it is an assault on both truth and reason.
 As I have argued elsewhere, it reduces the standard of debate to “I feel, therefore it is.”

 However, Trudeau ended by telling us students that we ought to let ourselves “be vulnerable to another point of view.”
 For true courage is the ability “to open yourself to another conviction” and to take seriously “the validity of their perspective.”
-This is true.
+This is true, insofar as an ability to engage with more than mere strawmen.
 And a helpful reminder for the class of 2018 — and for us all.

-Good ideas can come from anywhere.
+Sincere or otherwise, good ideas can come from anywhere.
 Even from Justin Trudeau.
-So hats off (and tossed in the air?) to him — for saying something sensible.
+A broken clock, they say, is right twice a day; Trudeau, more like twice a lifetime.
+Anyway, hats off (and tossed in the air?) to him — for saying something sensible.